DamoM73/digital-solutions-text-v2/digital_solutions_text/content/7_communication/5_modes.md

   - headers and footers
 - use **[visual communication principles](../2_concepts/3-2_visual_communication.md)**

+## Spoken mode

+There is a spoke element to all your assessment instruments.
+This spoken communication is expected to:

+- be clear an understandable
+  - not too fast nor too slow
+  - at a volume which is easy to hear
+  - not too much background noise
+- be formal in its tone

 ```{admonition} Unit 1 subject matter covered:
 - Communicate using the modes of visual, written and spoken communication to present data and information about digital solutions.
 {cite}`queenslandcurriculumassessmentauthority_2017_digital`